Amanza Smith Is Here To Shake Things Up On Selling Sunset

 "Excuse me — when what doesn't work out?"
 Young asks defensively.
 "It is going to work out.
 We are very serious.
 We are going to move in together, and we are moving forward with everything."

-Smith apologized for upsetting her — this is something new on Selling Sunset — until Young added, sarcastically, "I'm glad that you are worried about my boyfriend's children."
+Smith apologised for upsetting her — this is something new on Selling Sunset — until Young added, sarcastically, "I'm glad that you are worried about my boyfriend's children."

 The conversation ends with Smith muttering under her breath that Young is acting immature, and flashing wide annoyed eyes at her friend Mary.
 She's going to fit right in.